This content is only available with cookies.

 Entire process line in body shop with Titan robots handling the vehicle parts.

-In the body shop there are more than 2,000 high-tech precision robots.
+In the body shop there are more than 2,600 high-tech precision robots.
 The impressive Titan robots are Kuka’s first six-axis heavy-duty robots capable of handling 1,000 kilograms (2,200 pounds) of payload.
 Using the Titan robots eliminates the conveyor system for this process area.
 The Titans pick up the entire underbody and carefully place it in the fixture so studs can be welded on.
 After the process is completed, the Titan moves the underbody from station to station until all the studs are in place.
-The underbody process is much more quicker and flexible with the Titans.
+The underbody process is much quicker and flexible with the Titans.
 Plant Spartanburg is one of the only automotive plants in the world using Titan robots.

 Associate demonstrates the Scanner Glove holding out his arm in logistics area.